ADO Pilot Privacy Policy

 Correct your data: Update your email, name, or other account information via the ADO Pilot settings or by contacting support.

-Delete your account: You can delete your account at any time via [account settings or support].
+Delete your account: You can delete your account at any time via your account settings or by contacting support.
 We will delete your data within 30 days (except billing records retained for 7 years).

-Opt out of marketing: Unsubscribe from marketing emails via the link in any email or by contacting privacy@[yourdomain].com.
+Opt out of marketing: Unsubscribe from marketing emails via the link in any email or by contacting privacy@adopilot.dev.

 9. International Data Transfers